arthur-535/CSE15LReport2/README.md

 # CSE15L Report2
 &nbsp;
 &nbsp;
-### Installing VScode
+### Part 1
 ![Image](p1.png)
 <br />
-The first step to installing VScode is to download the correct VScode versin for the device you are using.
-[Download](https://code.visualstudio.com/download) <br />
+The first thing I did was git clone (pasted the url from github) <br />
-Once it VScode is downloaded, you will need to run the installer. <br />
+Then once I had the files, I went to the handler class to read the code and help me write a method for StringSearch.java<br />
-After that, VScode should be installed into you device :) <br />
+After that, I made sure to use the correct inputs for a url link such as "=", "s" and "\n" with all the correct inputs. :) <br />
 <br />
 <br />
 <br />